zuckung/endless-sky-plugins/README.md

-# my endless-sky-plugins
+# **my endless-sky-plugins**
 I aim at developing small limited and modular plugins that don't interfere with other plugins.

 ### additional_command_buttons_for_mobile
 adds the following buttons:

-full stop
+full stop /
-board ship
+board ship /
-land on planet
+land on planet /
-fire afterburner
+fire afterburner /
-fleet: hold position
+fleet: hold position /
-fleet: gather around me
+fleet: gather around me /
 view player info

 adjusts the message box to not overlap